 Guitars are made of numerous different parts, many of which are made of wood.
 The choice of wood in the guitar body (the solid body and laminate in electric guitars and the sides, back and top of acoustic guitars), neck and fretboard all contribute to the overall playability, feel and, of course, tone of the instrument.
 Since nyatoh is used in the construction of guitars and basses, it's worth investigating whether it's a good tonewood or not.

 Is nyatoh/nato a good guitar tonewood?
 Nyatoh (often referred to as nato or “eastern mahogany”) is an affordable tonewood with a relatively bland tonal characteristic compared to real mahogany.
-Its low price and medium density, and hardness make it a great choice for bodies and necks of lower-end electric, acoustic and bass guitars.
+Its low price, medium density, and hardness make it a great choice for bodies and necks of lower-end electric, acoustic and bass guitars.